divyanksingh/SVG_generator/README.txt

 serves as a queue.

-Once the complete input file is processed, we have our final queue which is passed to the XML generator for svg file.
+Once the complete input file is processed, we have our final queue which is passed to the SVG generator for svg file.

 [
 	['1429591293', 'True', 130], ['1429591423', 'False', 182],